yashrajrawat/Grras-Reviews/README.md

 # Web-Scrapping
-## Scrapping data from Grrass Solutions and performing analysis
+## Scrapping data from Grrass Solutions
+### Here I scrapped reviews from the website Grras.com and store it csv as well in python notebook for further analysis.